-Tariffs are taxes imposed by governments on goods and services imported from outside countries.
+Governments impose tariffs on goods and services imported from outside countries.
 The tax you pay will depend on the commodity code/the goods you send.
-A tariff is also known as import duty.
+A tariff is also known as an import duty.

 Depending on what country you’re shipping to and what you’re sending will determine the amount of import duty.
 Each country is different.
 Countries have their own rules and rates.
 Sometimes there are free trade deals between countries, meaning no extra tax, so it would be beneficial to know these details.

-Instead of worrying about extra tax, should your company instead be doing business only with another country that has a free trade deal agreement?
-The United Kingdom for example has free trade deals with 36 countries currently.
+Instead of worrying about extra tax, should your company be doing business only with another country with a free trade deal agreement?
+The United Kingdom, for example, has free trade deals with 36 countries currently.
 Countries such as: Canada, Turkey, Ukraine, Vietnam, Japan, Norway, Kenya, and Mexico.
 These free trade agreements are not affected by Brexit.